VirtualAcorn Technical support:

 In the previous section I explained that a backup you can't open because it's locked with some proprietary system isn't worth having.
 A backup that you can't open because it's corrupted is just as bad.
 So as well as backing up your files regularly you should also test the backup itself to make sure it's complete and working.
 Ensure that the disc being used can be verified correctly by Windows.
 It's easy to test the VirtualRPC in the backup because you just run it.
 If it works OK and your files are present then things should be fine.
 I suggest checking your backup once a week.

-A customer of mine who ran a small business using VirtualRPC, accounts were kept using Prophet, Datapower held his customer database and over 75% of the files generated by the business were produced on RISC OS.
-He was sensible but one hard disc crash put him out of business.
-His hard disc in his PC died because it was five years old and he hadn't replaced it after three years (see the 'Three year rule' section later in this article).
+A customer of mine who ran a small business using VirtualRPC found to his cost that testing your backup is essential.
+His accounts were kept using Prophet, Datapower held his customer database and over 75% of the files generated by the business were produced on RISC OS.
+He was sensible but one hard disc crash lost everything and put him out of business.
+The hard disc in his PC died because it was five years old and he hadn't replaced it after three years (see the 'Three year rule' section later in this article).
 That shouldn't have been much of a problem as he kept a regular backup.
 An external hard disc was connected to the PC via USB and he had written a script that copied all his work to this drive weekly.

-So far so good.
-About 18 months before the crash he had plugged in a USB memory stick, it just a small one, and hadn't bothered taking it out as Windows was apparently using it as a 'ReadyBoost' device.
+So what could possible go wrong?
+A couple of years ago he had plugged in a USB memory stick, it was just a small one, and he hadn't bothered taking it out as Windows was apparently using it as a 'ReadyBoost' device.
 So why was his backup nearly useless?
-It took me a few minutes to spot why but by then it was way too late.
+It took me a few minutes to spot, but by then it was far too late.

 Do you remember that USB stick?
-His backups failed directly after he had plugged that memory stick in and as he hadn't noticed that Windows had moved the drive letters around.
+His backups failed directly after he had plugged that memory stick in as he hadn't noticed that Windows moved the drive letters around.

 The three year rule